International ecommerce

 Updated on

 Shopify merchants generating high volumes in revenue face a daunting technical challenge – how do they expand their market presence while maintaining a manageable operational infrastructure?
+And given the meteoric advancements in AI, can it be used to localize Shopify stores?

 Shopify store owners must also navigate strategic decisions that impact SEO.
-These include considering URL structure and the pros and cons of automated/human translation.
+These include considering URL structures and the pros and cons of automated/human translation.
 Additionally, regional pricing strategies and international inventory solutions are needed to ensure customer fulfillment across markets.

 Key Points